varnishcache/varnish-cache/doc/sphinx/phk/cheri2.rst

 make an execption, so reading pointers out of a filedescriptor, cause fully justified core-dumps.

-If the poll-waiter was actaully relevant, the proper fix would be to let the sending thread stick things on a locked list and just write a nonce-byte into the pipe to the waiter-thread, but that goes at the bottom of the TODO list, and for now I just remove the
+If the poll-waiter was actually relevant, the proper fix would be to let the sending thread stick things on a locked list and just write a nonce-byte into the pipe to the waiter-thread, but that goes at the bottom of the TODO list, and for now I just remove the